wala/graph4code/docs/index.md

 ##### Query Example 1: Get documentation about a function or class

-The first example query returns the documentation of a class or function, in this case \texttt{pandas.read\_csv}.
+The first example query returns the documentation of a class or function, in this case *pandas.read\_csv*.
 It also returns parameter and return types, when known.
-One can expand these parameters (\texttt{?param}) further to get their labels, documentation, inferred types, and check if they are optional.
+One can expand these parameters (*?param*) further to get their labels, documentation, inferred types, and check if they are optional.

 ```
 select ?doc ?param ?return where {